 A marriage must be entered into with the free and informed consent of both people.
 Both people involved should feel that they have a choice.
 A forced marriage is one in which one or both people do not or cannot consent to the marriage and where pressure or abuse is used to force one or both people to marry.
 Unfortunately, forced marriage can happen to individuals of any culture, class, religion, and area of the world, including in Canada and to Canadians travelling or living abroad.
 It can happen to both men and women of all ages.

 In cases of forced marriage, parents, relatives and communities may use relentless pressure, emotional blackmail, threats, abduction, imprisonment and physical violence to force the person to enter into an unwanted marriage.
 In some cases, people may be taken abroad without knowing that they are to be married.
 When they arrive in the foreign country, their passports and money may be taken by their family to try and stop them from returning home.
 Communication with the outside world may be limited.

 If you or someone you know may be forced into marriage

-If you are in Canada and you believe that you are being forced to travel overseas to marry, contact provincial social welfare authorities, local police, your student guidance counsellor or a community legal clinic.
-You can also contact local children’s help lines, women’s shelters or victim support centres.
+If you are in Canada and you believe that you are being forced to travel overseas to marry, you can contact provincial social welfare authorities, local police, your student guidance counsellor or a community legal clinic for assistance.
+You can contact local children’s help lines, women’s shelters or victim support centres.
 You can also contact Foreign Affairs, Trade and Development Canada for information about steps you can take to protect yourself and possible resources available in the province or territory where you live.

-If you are still forced to travel abroad, provide the following documentation to someone you trust in Canada:
+If you are forced to travel abroad, you may wish to provide the following information to someone you trust in Canada:

 - your contact information abroad